Crown Court (TV series): Variations

 There were some subtle changes in presentation in the early years.
 In the first year or so stories often opened with photographs of key figures or incidents around the alleged offence over which the court reporter would narrate the background to the case.
 In other instances there were filmed sequences but these were without dialogue and rarely showed the alleged offence.
 They were phased out a little earlier than the photos.
 Thereafter the action would immediately start in the courtroom.

 Although the standard format was stories of three 25-minute episodes there were occasional variations.
 In 1973 there was one story of just one episode and another comprising two.
 In July and August 1975 a number of stories were presented in single extended episodes at 8.15pm on Saturdays—a prime time scheduling.
-They occupied a slot of 75 minutes (just over one hour for the story on-screen after adverts are taken into account).
-This was a brief interlude and the programme reverted to its standard format and daytime location thereafter.
+They occupied a slot of 75 minutes (just over one hour for the story on-screen after adverts are taken into account.)
+This was a brief experiment and the programme reverted to its standard format and daytime location thereafter.

 The series was occasionally humorous and was even capable of self-parody.
 On 27 December 1973 a 52-minute self-contained episode Murder Most Foul had a distinctly light-hearted theme and even featured special Christmas-style titles and music.
 The 1977 story An Upward Fall, written by absurdist playwright N. F. Simpson, was played as a comedy.
 This bizarre case featured an old people's home built atop a 3,000-foot cliff; its only lavatories were located at the foot of the cliff.
-Other stories were deadly serious, such as the story Treason in which a White Congolese man is found guilty by the jury and sentenced to death for treason by the court (a crime formally still punishable by execution under British law at that time).
+Other stories were deadly serious, such as the story Treason in which a White Congolese man is found guilty by the jury and sentenced to death for treason by the court (a crime formally still punishable by execution under British law at that time.)